consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_extensions.md

 redirect_from:
     /basics/plugin_structure/plugin_extensions_and_extension_points.html
 ---

 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-_Extensions_ are the most common way for a plugin to extend the Consulo's functionality in a way that is not as straightforward as adding an action to a menu or toolbar.
+_Extensions_ are the most common way for a plugin to extend the Consulo Platform's functionality in a way that is not as straightforward as adding an action to a menu or toolbar.

 The following are some of the most common tasks accomplished using extensions:

-  * The `com.intellij.toolWindow` extension point allows plugins to add [tool windows](/user_interface_components/tool_windows.md)
-  (panels displayed at the sides of the IDE user interface);
+  * The `consulo.toolWindow` extension point allows plugins to add [tool windows](/user_interface_components/tool_windows.md) (panels displayed at the sides of the IDE user interface);
-  * The `com.intellij.applicationConfigurable` and `com.intellij.projectConfigurable` extension points allow plugins to add pages to the
+  * The `consulo.applicationConfigurable` and `consulo.projectConfigurable` extension points allow plugins to add pages to the
     [Settings/Preferences dialog](/basics/settings.md);
   * [Custom language plugins](/reference_guide/custom_language_support.md) use many extension points to extend various language support features in the IDE.